kashishgupta8/SafeRoute-AI/README.md

 - Add **location-sharing timeline** for families
 - Deploy as a **mobile app** with background activity

+The agent uses Make.com as the cloud execution layer.
+The architecture includes input triggers (Telegram), an agent reasoning block, and outgoing actions (email notifications).
+Context and grounding are passed through the workflow.
+The agent is deployed privately on Make.com.
+For security reasons, the webhook URL is not public.
+Reproduction instructions are included.
 ---

 ## 📎 Project Links